joola/joola/README.md

 [joola.io][22] is a mass-scale data analytics and visualization framework.
 Some of the main benefits of using joola.io include:

-1. Integrate existing data-sources and correlate data between them for analytics and visualization.
+1. Integrate existing data-sources to correlate, analyze and visualize data.
-2. Stores relevant data in a unique caching layer enabling rapid response times to queries and requests.
+2. Stores relevant data in a unique caching layer enabling scalable, rapid response times to queries and requests.
 3. Completely embedabble into existing sites, but also ships with a state-of-the-art analytics website.

 ### Main features